BrunoFtti/WonderQ/README.md

-# WonderQ
-Simple queuing system
+# WonderQ - simple queuing system

----

 ## Description
 WonderQ is a queuing system designed to work with a high volume of messages.
 You can: